AdobeDocs/target-dev.en/help/dev/administer/profile-api/profile-bulk-api.md

 >[!IMPORTANT]
 >
 >All parameter names and values must be URL-encoded (UTF-8) before you submit the batch, sent with `Content-Type: application/x-www-form-urlencoded`, with the body starting with `batch=`.
 Un-encoded reserved characters are read as request syntax instead of data, which can get the batch rejected, truncated, or corrupted.
+>
+>If you receive an "Unexpected error" response with no `batchId` issued, see [Bulk Profile Update API returns "Unexpected error"](https://experienceleague.adobe.com/en/docs/experience-cloud-kcs/kbarticles/ka-24281) for troubleshooting steps.

 The following characters are commonly present in profile values but have special meaning in `application/x-www-form-urlencoded` data.
 If you send them un-encoded, the request fails or the data is corrupted without an obvious error: